microsoft/Azure-Edge-Solutions-Lab/README.md

 # Reference Solution - EdgeAI running on AzS HCI using AKS and Arc

-This refrence solution is inteneded to give customers and partners an example of how one can deploy and manage an Edge AI workload by leverageing certified AzS HCI hardware and using AKS and ARC.
+This reference solution is intended to give customers and partners an example of how one can deploy and manage an Edge AI workload by leveraging certified AzSHCI hardware and using AKS and ARC.

 <img width="411" alt="image" src="https://user-images.githubusercontent.com/47536604/193682639-d53a6a1c-8953-4cce-8341-32e1f9ffc574.png">

 ### Major sections of this E2E tutorial:
-* Prerequesits
+* Prerequisites
 * Preparing AzSHCI - 2 node cluster
 * Configuring ARC and AKS on AzSHCI
 * Creating AI Workload AKS Cluster